Rumor: An amorous couple engaged in a parked car are rammed from behind by another vehicle, leading to an unplanned pregnancy and a lawsuit.

 The suit demands compensation for the cost of repairing the Panda and the cost of the wedding the couple decided to have after discovering the woman was pregnant.

-supposedly come from an unnamed insurance company that decided all on its own to publicize the incident as a way of illustrating the absurdity of some of the
+came from a foreign press article about an unnamed insurance company that decided all on its own to publicize the incident as a way of illustrating the absurdity of some of the claims it handled.

 Did the 1990 pranging in Naples' "love park" happen?
 It's hard to say with absolute certainty that it didn't, but a couple of signs indicate that would be the direction to go.
-First, there are those similarities to an existing joke: outside event causes copulating man to ejaculate, he sues person who precipitated outside event for costs arising from the conception.
+First, there are those similarities to an existing joke: outside event causes copulating man to ejaculate, then he sues the person who precipitated the outside event for costs arising from the conception.
 Second, although the Associated Press article was picked up by a number of U.S. newspapers, no separate information about either the accident or the lawsuit made it into the news at the time either of those events supposedly happened.
-Lastly, no followup to the story surfaced.
-We never found out how the lawsuit turned out, when the baby was born, or even how the wedding went.
-It's very hard to believe that no one would run a story about the couple on their wedding day, given the circumstances behind how they came to the altar.
+Lastly, no followup to the story surfaced — we never found out how the lawsuit turned out, when the baby was born, or even how the wedding went.
+It's very hard to believe no one would run a story about the couple on their wedding day, given the circumstances that brought them to the altar.

 Consider it a tale too good to be true, but dying to be told anyway.